mebsic/Snake/README.md

 # Usage
 (this requires entering the local directory of the jar file)

-Locate your directory using the "cd" command
+An example of how to locate your downloads directory: cd /Downloads/Snake

-To run the game with the scoring system, enter the following console command:

-java -jar Snake.jar
+To run the game with the scoring system, enter the following console command: java -jar Snake.jar

 # Screenshots
 ![1](https://i.imgur.com/HJpH3eZ.png)